mohammedfirdouss/Tranzor/README.md

 # Tranzor - Real-Time Financial Transaction Processing Platform

 Tranzor is a serverless, real-time financial transaction processing system designed to address the scalability, security, and performance challenges faced by financial institutions.
-Built with modern cloud-native technologies, Tranzor provides comprehensive transaction monitoring, fraud detection, and audit capabilities.
+It is built with modern cloud-native technologies, Tranzor provides comprehensive transaction monitoring, fraud detection, and audit capabilities.

 ## 🎯 Project Overview